 Needless to say, if that debt is actually paid by one or the other, in one way or another, there are other legal means to resist and prevent any attempt to recover it a second time.
 And this leads to yet another point introduced by the Appellant under this issue.
 It is contended that the Appellant's liability ceased and the debt of shs.
-700m/= reverted to General Parts upon the so-called collapse of the restructuring and rescheduling arrangement.
+700m/= reverted to General Parts upon the so called collapse of the restructuring and rescheduling arrangement.
 This contention is tantamount to a defence of discharge.
 It was neither pleaded nor canvassed at the trial.
 The appellant took out the action claiming that it was not indebted because the mortgage contract was void for lack of consideration.
-It could have pleaded in the alternative, for what it was worth, that its liability was discharged when the restructuring and rescheduling arrangement allegedly collapsed.
-The Tribunal and the Court of

-Appeal would have considered and determined that as a separate issue.
+It could have pleaded in the alternative, for what it was worth, that its liability was discharged when the restructuring and rescheduling arrangement allegedly collapse.
+The Tribunal and the Court of Appeal would have considered and determined that as a separate issue.
 That did not happen.
 In my view, the Appellant cannot raise that new issue on a second appeal.
 That leaves the central question, whether there was sufficient evidence before the Tribunal to prove forbearance as consideration for the mortgage.
-There is no dispute on the evidence.
+There is nod dispute on the evidence.
 The appellant's contention in this regard is on two legs.
 The first leg, appearing, in a written submissions after a summary of the undisputed evidence is put thus:

-"2.7 First and foremost it should be noted that all the above evidence relied on by the Tribunal only showed that the parties had agreed to reschedule the General Parts (U) Ltd Ioan.
-And indeed there was a rescheduling of the Ioan through the split.
+"2.7 First and foremost it should be noted that all the above evidence relied on by the Tribunal only showed that the parties had agreed to reschedule the General Parts (U) Ltd loan.
+And indeed thing of the loan through the split.
 But forbearance as an act was not shown."

 As I have stated earlier in this judgment, forbearance was a fact deduced from the proved facts; and this a court can properly do.
-It has long been established that even in absence of a creditor's express promise to forbear, if at the request of a third party the creditor does in actual fact forbear from enforcing measurers for recovery of the debt, that forbearance is good consideration for the third party's promise to repay the debt.

-See Creari Vs Hunter (1 887) 1 9 QBD 341.
-In the instant case, it was proved and it is not in dispute that the Appellant participated, with General Parts, in requesting UCB that General Parts' huge debt be restructured and its repayment be rescheduled.
+It has long been established that even in absence of a creditor's express promise to forbear from enforcing measures for recovery of the debt, that forbearance is good consideration for the third party's promise to repay the debt.
+See Creari Vs Hunter (1887)19 QBD 341.
+In the instant case, it was proved and it is not in dispute that the Appellant participated; with General Parts, in requesting UCB that General parts' huge debt be restructured and its repayment be rescheduled.
 UCB accepted the request subject to diverse terms and conditions being met.
 The position is clearly put in Exh.
-P2, being a letter written by UCB to General Parts'

-Advocates on 14th June 1991.
+P2, being a letter written by UCB to General Parts' Advocates on 14th June 1991.
 It reads in part:

-"We refer to your letter of 22nd April 799 7 and the audience your clients had with the board of directors of the Bank on 22nd May 7997 on the state of their account and are pleased to advise that subject to the terms and conditions stipulated herein-below, the Board has approved the restructuring and rescheduling of their facility.."
+"We refer to your letter of 22nd April 1991 and the audience your clients had with the board of directors of the Bank on 22nd May 1991 on the state of their account and are pleased to advise that subject to the terms and conditions stipulated here-in-below, the Board has approved the restructuring and rescheduling of their facility"

-After setting out the approved restructuring and rescheduling and the terms and conditions, the letter reads further:-
+After setting out the approved restructured and rescheduling and the terms and conditions, the letter reads further:-